|

 As shown by the recent HONC study, it may take only a few puffs on a few cigarettes before the mind begins losing autonomy, the ability to turn and walk away.
 We didn't then appreciate that almost 90% of all smokers became addicted while children or teens.
 Instead, convenience stores hammered home the fraudulent message that smoking was something that mature adults were intentionally deciding to do.
 We were not imitating a true adult activity but, instead, the same horrible mistake made by each other.
 The average adult mind is too mature to fall for the lies bought by our young, impulsive, developing and unprotected brains.

 Truth is that our elected leaders could stop the intentional marketing assault upon youth if it were their collective will to do so.
-If they can require that hard liquor be sold only in stand alone stores to which youth are denied access then why is the neighborhood candy, soda and chip store selling an average of $400,000 worth of nicotine products per year?
-These stores need to evaluate their priorities, either they can children or nicotine but not both.
-They can require annual nicotine sales licenses and apply 100% of profits toward youth smoking prevention, or require all stores selling nicotine to contribute to funding community nicotine addiction recovery programs.
+If they can require that hard liquor be sold only in stand alone stores to which youth are denied access, then why is the neighborhood candy, soda and chip store selling an average of $400,000 worth of nicotine products per year?
+These stores need to evaluate their priorities.
+Stores can either invite children inside or market nicotine but not both.

-The beauty of admitting true chemical addiction is that it destroys the need for all the lies we invented to explain why our rational, thinking mind obeyed a never-ending stream of commands to find and smoke more nicotine.
+The beauty of admitting true chemical addiction is that it destroys the need for all the lies we invented to explain why our rational thinking mind obeyed a never-ending stream of commands to find and use more nicotine.
 Flavor, taste?
 There are no taste buds inside human lungs.
 Like, love?
-To say we like or love something don't we need an honest basis for comparison?
+To say we like or love something, don't we need an honest basis for comparison?
 If you can no longer remember the beauty of your pre-addiction mind, of going months and years without once craving nicotine, what basis exists for honest comparison?
 Friend?
 What friend kills you?
 Choice?
 We only had two choices, engage in that next mandatory feeding or endure the onset of early withdrawal.

 Are you a drug addict?
 Are you living from fix to fix?
-Dependance, compulsive use, tolerance, damage, withdrawal, my name is John and "I'm a true drug addict" have been the most liberating words this mind has ever uttered.
+Dependance, compulsive use, tolerance, damage, withdrawal, my name is John and "I'm a true drug addict!"
+These are the most liberating words this mind has ever uttered.
 Once I started reading and accepting all the similarities between nicotine and other drugs of addiction (such as opiates), I no longer felt superior to other drug addicts.
 It's just that my dopamine "aaah" sensation was accompanied by stimulated alertness while the alcoholic's "aaah" was drunk, the heroin addict's "aaah" was numb, the cocaine addict's euphoric, and the methamphetamine addict's "aaah" was traveling at the speed of light.

 I'm convinced that millions of adults would rather see our youth continue to become addicted and take their money, rather than to stop or control the madness.
 Here in the South Carolina, USA, you can't go into any supermarket, pharmacy (that's a kicker), bowling alley, gas station or restaurant without someone or some machine offering to sell you nicotine.